What Is a Colon Polyp?

 testing stool specimens for traces of blood, performing sigmoidoscopy to look into the lower third of the colon, or using a radiology test such as a barium enema or CT colonography.
 If one of these tests finds or suspects polyps, your doctor will

 generally recommend colonoscopy to remove them.
 Because colonoscopy is the most accurate way to detect polyps, many experts now recommend colonoscopy as a screening method so that any polyps found or suspected can be removed during the same procedure.

 How Are Polyps Removed?

-Most polyps found during colonoscopy can be completely removed during the procedure.
-Various removal techniques are available; most involve removing them with a wire loop biopsy forceps and/or burning the polyp base with an electric current.
-This is called polyp resection.
+Almost all precancerous polyps found during colonoscopy can be completely removed during the procedure.
+Various removal techniques are available; most involve removing them with a wire loop or biopsy forceps, sometimes using electric current.
+This is called polyp resection or polypectomy.
 Because the bowel’s lining isn’t sensitive to cutting or burning, polyp resection doesn’t cause discomfort.
-Resected polyps are then examined under a microscope by a pathologist to determine the tissue type and to detect any cancer.
-If a large or unusual looking polyp is removed or left for possible surgical management, the endoscopist may mark the site by injecting small amounts of sterile India ink or carbon black into the bowel wall. this is called endoscopic tattooing.

 What Are the Risks of Polyp Removal?

-How Often Do I Need Colonoscopy if I Have Polyps Removed?
+How Often Do I Need a Colonoscopy if I Have Polyps Removed?

 IMPORTANT REMINDER: The preceding information is intended only to provide general information and not as a definitive basis for diagnosis or treatment in any particular case.
 It is very important that you consult your doctor about your specific condition.